RexOps/rexify-website/content/docs/rex_book/writing_modules/writing_custom_resources.md

 title: Writing custom resources
 ---

-Resoures are the units that are responsible to manage your configurations.
+Resources are the units that are responsible to manage your configurations.
 Resources have a state.
 Compared to remote execution functions, that means, that a resource is only applied if the remote system is not in the specific state.